helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>We have an incredible warrior class in this country - people in law enforcement, intelligence - and I thank God every night we have them standing fast to protect us from the tremendous amount of evil that exists in the world.</h3 quote>
+<h3 quote align='center'>Everyone here has the sense that right now is one of those moments when we are influencing the future.</h3 quote>

 ---